 WARNING!
 This kind of change will cause a shift in your collected data.
 When a choice is deleted, all choice options after it bump up to fill the gap.
 Someone who correctly selects the label for Choice 2, may end up with what Choice 3 was previously labeled as, when you go to export results or perform reviews.

 WARNING!
 When editing a form you may have seen the "Question Type" dropdown.
 When changing questions from one type to another, you are also changing how we interpret the responses internally.
 For example Multiple Choice and Check questions are both lists, however Checkboxes are evaluated differently because of the fact multiple selections can be given per question.
 This will affect how the results are exported, but can be reversed.

 NOTE: In the case that you need to make one of these changes within a form, we would recommend following our steps to Archive a task to Preserve the Collected Data.
 This process will allow you to make the necessary changes without losing your data in the site.

 Some changes to forms can be considered safe, or cause issues, depending on how you apply them.
 The most common examples of this is:

 Adding a new choice or variable to an existing question

 SAFE USE: When you add a new choice or variable to an existing question at the very end of a list, it will be integrated into the question without issue.
-This is conditional on no choices or variables previously being deleted from the question.

 DO NOT DO: Add a choice or variable to the middle of the list.
 There is a unique way our system interprets choices entered in closed ended questions that can cause the data to be skewed if the choice is added to the middle of the choice list.
 As described above in How is Information is Stored, the selections that the users make are based on the Choice number (i.e. Choice 2) and not the label ("Blue").
 Therefore, if you add a new choice above "Choice 2: Blue," Blue will now become the 3rd choice in the list.